 And all the yeps to this gorgeous console sink above with Frenchy mirror and sconces!

+To see this home decorated for the holidays, GO HERE.
 Have a favorite feature from today’s inspirational house tour?
 Let me know!
 I love it when you leave comments or questions or random, and believe it or not, a lot of bloggers do not share such enthusiasm.

 Blogging has become such big business that simple questions like “what paint color did you use on…” are a bother to many bloggers who have other concerns.